-Council maintains an adopted Future Program of Special Rate and Special Charge Schemes setting out the relative priorities for development of schemes having regard to known circumstances.
+&lt;sup>8 Council maintains an adopted Future Schemes Program of Special Rate and Special Charge Schemes setting out the relative priorities for development of schemes having regard to known circumstances.
 Occasionally it is necessary to implement a project that is not included on the list.
-This may be due to a range of circumstances including the need to connect to a new private subdivisional road or other developments where the developer can only be required to fund his fair share of those works.
+This may be due to a range of circumstances including the provision of external funding, the need to connect to a new private subdivisional road or other developments where the developer can only be required to fund his fair share of those works.
 It is very difficult to plan ahead for these types of works.